mimofa/Grid-Risk-Detection-Model/README.md

 The system is built around two core beliefs: ML alone should never be the last line of defense in a safety-critical system, and temporal context is irreplaceable for distinguishing genuine stress trajectories from momentary noise.

+Note that while this agent achieves a robust 19x performance lift over statistical baselines, real-world power grids are infinitely complex, nonlinear environments.
+This repository is not intended to be a fully-certified deployment for a NERC control room.
+Rather, it serves as an advanced architectural proof-of-concept and research study.
+It was built to demonstrate that pairing sequence models (Mamba) with calibrated discrete logic (XGBoost) and a deterministic isolation sandbox can safely navigate the extreme class imbalances inherent to safety-critical infrastructure.
 ---

 ## High-Level Architecture